INS Vikrant (1961)

 INS Vikrant (from Sanskrit vikrānta, "courageous") was a Majestic-class aircraft carrier of the Indian Navy.
 The ship was laid down as HMS Hercules for the British Royal Navy during World War II, but was put on hold when the war ended.
 India purchased the incomplete carrier in 1957, and construction was completed in 1961.
 Vikrant was commissioned as the first aircraft carrier of the Indian Navy and played a key role in enforcing the naval blockade of East Pakistan during the Indo-Pakistani War of 1971.

 In its later years, the ship underwent major refits to embark modern aircraft, before being decommissioned in January 1997.
-She was preserved as a museum ship in Naval Docks, Mumbai until 2012.
+She was preserved as a museum ship in the Naval Docks in Mumbai until 2012.
 In January 2014, the ship was sold through an online auction and scrapped in November 2014 after final clearance from the Supreme Court.

 History and construction

 In 1943 the Royal Navy commissioned six light aircraft carriers in an effort to counter the German and Japanese navies.
 The 1942 Design Light Fleet Carrier, commonly referred to as the British Light Fleet Carrier, was the result.
 Serving with eight navies between 1944 and 2001, these ships were designed and constructed by civilian shipyards as an intermediate step between the full-sized fleet aircraft carriers and the less expensive but limited-capability escort carriers.

-Sixteen light fleet carriers were ordered, and all were laid down as what became the Colossus class in 1942 and 1943.
-The final six ships were modified during construction to handle larger and faster aircraft, and were re-designated the Majestic class.
+Sixteen light fleet carriers were ordered, and all of them were laid down as what became the Colossus class in 1942 and 1943.
+The final six ships were modified during construction to handle larger and faster aircraft, and were re-designated as the Majestic class.
 The improvements from the Colossus class to the Majestic class included heavier displacement, armament, catapult, aircraft lifts and aircraft capacity.
-Construction on the ships was suspended at the end of World War II, as the ships were surplus to the Royal Navy's peacetime requirements.
+Construction on the ships was suspended at the end of World War II, as the ships were more than the Royal Navy's peacetime requirements.

 Instead, the carriers were modernized and sold to several Commonwealth nations.
-The ships were similar, but each varied depending on the requirements of the country to which the ship was sold.
+The ships were similar, but each varied depending on the requirements of the country the ship was sold to.

-HMS Hercules, the fifth ship in the Majestic class, was ordered on 7 August 1942 and laid down on 14 October 1943 by Vickers-Armstrongs on the River Tyne.
-After World War II ended with Japan's surrender on 2 September 1945, she was launched on 22 September, and her construction was suspended in May 1946.
+HMS Hercules, the fifth ship in the Majestic class, was ordered on 7 August 1942 and laid down on 14 October 1943 by Vickers-Armstrongs at High Walker on the River Tyne.
+After World War II ended with Japan's surrender on 2 September 1945, she was launched on 22 September and her construction was suspended in May 1946.
 At the time of suspension, she was 75 per cent complete.
 Her hull was preserved, and in May 1947 she was laid up in Gareloch off the Clyde.
-In January 1957, she was purchased by India and was towed to Belfast to complete her construction and modifications by Harland and Wolff.
-Several improvements to the original design were ordered by the Indian Navy, including an angled deck, steam catapults, and a modified island.
-Local "knowledge" in Belfast was that some of the trolley buses being decommissioned at the time left Belfast on Vikrant, to test the new steam catapult on the way to India.
+In January 1957, she was purchased by India and was towed to Belfast to complete her construction and modifications by Harland & Wolff.
+Several improvements to the original design were ordered by the Indian Navy, including an angled deck, steam catapults and a modified island.